jaynguyen89/Haloapi/README.md

 # Haloapi: .NET Web API

-This project is to develop the core api services that will be consumed by the **<span style="color: orange;">Haloweb</span>** application.
+This project is to develop the core api services that will be consumed by the **`<span style="color: orange;">`Haloweb** application.
 This document provides the information that are necessary for initial setup, running, developing and maintaining the API.
 Please read through before putting hands on working.

 ### 1. Prerequisites

 The following software and tools should be set up to prepare for the next step of configuring the system to run the API:

-- Please say a big NO to using Visual Studio Code as your primary IDE to simplify things, leave your brain for complex things that you will find soon later :smirk:
+- Please say a big NO to using Visual Studio Code as your primary IDE to simplify things, leave your brain for complex things that you will find soon later 😏
 - SDK: .NET 6 and C# 10 - downloadable from https://dotnet.microsoft.com/en-us/download
 - IDE:
   - Jetbrains Rider 2022 or later is preferable.